 Did you drive all the way from Atlanta?

-No, Georgia Tech has nine regional offices throughout the state with project leaders living in those communities.
+No, Georgia Tech has ten regional offices throughout the state with project leaders living in those communities.

 Do you conduct Safety training?